 Credentials/Documentation

-Various records and forms required for first time applicants, as well as a copy of the applicant's last audit, may be requested.
+Various records and forms are required for first time applicants, as well as a copy of last audit may be requested.
 First time applicants must certify financial systems.
-2 CFR 200, Subpart E - Cost Principles applies to this program.
+OMB Circular No. A-87 applies to this program.

 Aplication and Award Process